Tamara Korpatsch

 Tamara Korpatsch (born 12 May 1995) is a German tennis player.

-She has a career-high singles WTA ranking of No. 74, achieved on 28 November 2022, and doubles ranking of No. 291, achieved on 7 March 2022.
-She has won one singles title on WTA Challenger Tour and eleven singles titles on the ITF Circuit.
+She has a career-high singles WTA ranking of No. 71, achieved on 23 October 2023, and doubles ranking of No. 290, achieved on 21 October 2024.
+Korpatsch owns one singles title on the WTA Tour.
+She has also won one singles title on WTA Challenger Tour and eleven singles titles on the ITF Circuit.

 Professional career

-2016
+2016-2017: WTA Tour debut in doubles

 Korpatsch made her WTA Tour debut at the Swiss Open in the doubles draw, partnering Ekaterina Yashina.

-2017

 In December 2017, she won the singles title at the National German Championships.

-2020: Grand slam debut
+2020: Grand Slam debut

-She made her Grand Slam main draw debut at the French Open and the US Open.
+She made her Grand Slam main-draw debut at the French Open and the US Open.

 2022: Top 100 debut

-In June 2022, Korpatsch made her third major main draw debut at the Wimbledon Championships where she lost to Heather Watson.
+In June 2022, Korpatsch made her third major main-draw debut at the Wimbledon Championships where she lost to Heather Watson.
 Korpatsch had also entered the doubles competition but her partner, Harmony Tan, withdrew only an hour before her match prompting her to express, in a since-deleted social media post, her anger and disappointment at not being able to participate in the event on her debut.

-She won her first WTA 125 tournament title at the Budapest Open.
+She won her first WTA 125 tournament title at the Budapest Open defeating Viktoriya Tomova in the final.

 She finished the year ranked No. 89 in the world.

+2023-2024: First WTA Tour title

+She entered the 2023 Wimbledon Championships as a lucky loser and recorded her first win at this Major over Carol Zhao.

+Ranked No. 105, she won her first WTA title at the 2023 Transylvania Open in Cluj Napoca with a win over Romanian Elena-Gabriela Ruse.
+As a result, she climbed nearly 35 positions and reached a career high at No. 71 on 23 October 2023.

-Performance timeline
+Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup and Olympic Games are included in win–loss records.

 Singles

-Current through the 2023 Linz Open.
+Current through the 2025 WTA Tour.